-How to Free up internal Storage of Android?
+How to Free up Space on Android?

 Cleaning up the Cache Memory

 Let me tell you something about Cache memory in non-technical language.
-Cache memory is a kind of system memory which is one of the part of RAM and faster than RAM.
+Cache memory is a kind of system memory which is one of the parts of RAM and faster than RAM.
 The moment you run an app, CPU went to Cache Memory to process, if the data is available in the cache then CPU processes it from cache otherwise, CPU approaches to RAM to process the data.
 If you really wanted to know more about cache memory READ THIS

 The cache memory keeps on rising.
 It can rise from KBs to MBs to GBs in no time (your usage matters).
 Whenever you face too many lags, storage full notification, first clean the Cache Memory.
 You can clean it by: